Types of auto insurance for vehicles

-Damage you cause to the car you're renting
+- Damage you cause to the car or truck you're renting

-- Loss of use of the car you're renting if it's not drivable
+- Loss of use of the car or truck you're renting if it's not drivable

 If you need to rent a large truck, such as a moving van, check with your insurance company or agent in advance to verify policy coverage.
 Some policies don't cover large vehicles over a certain weight.